Varsilias/Varsilias/README.md

 - **Databases:** PostgreSQL, MongoDB, MySQL, Redis

   ## ✍️ Notes and Articles
-  I regularly jot down my technical insights, and learning, and write articles on various topics that intrigue me in the tech realm.
-You can read my notes and articles on my blog [danielokoronkwo.tech](https://danielokoronkwo.tech).
+  I regularly jot down my technical insights, learning, and write articles on various topics that intrigue me in the tech realm.
+You can read my notes and articles on my blog [danielokoronkwo.com](https://danielokoronkwo.com).

 ## 🛠️ Indie Hacking Projects
 Work has been a lot but I will be entering my indie hacking phase, who knows I might be a version of Twitter where videos play without annoying latency.